 Exclusions

-Provisions in an insurance policy that clarify coverage and explain under which circumstances the benefits will not be paid out to the listed beneficiaries.
-Exclusions can be lying or omitting information during the contestability period, death by suicide, or dying while participating in illegal activity.
+Provisions in an insurance policy that clarify coverage and explain any circumstances in which the benefits will not be paid out to the listed beneficiaries.
+Examples of exclusions include lying or omitting information during the contestability period, death by suicide, or dying while participating in illegal activity.

 Evidence of insurability